 Now that we understand the significance of marketing automation and its resources, let’s explore its branches in more depth.

 Each one of us is a unique individual and we want to be perceived as such, which is what makes marketing automation and web personalization is extremely powerful.
 A recent report by VB Insight presented that 87% of companies experienced higher conversion and engagement rates when personalization was incorporated within their marketing communications.

 To put in perspective how prevalent email marketing automation is, the following graph displays its statistics based on quantitative studies:

 So, what exactly is dynamic content in email marketing?
 Say, you’re sending a mass marketing campaign and each policyholders first name is used, that’s the basic foundation of a dynamic email content.
 Dynamic content adjusts based on the criteria and metrics set in your database.
-These characteristics include demographics, preferences, behaviour of the customer and time and location to name a few.
+These characteristics include demographics, preference, customer behaviour, and geographic to name a few.

 When insurance agents understand demographics, behaviours and preferences of their customer, it results in quality experiences and adds value to cross selling tactics.
 The key is to personalize an email to make it specific to the recipient based on their preferences, needs, and behaviors.

 Keep in mind that email marketing personalization goes beyond referring to the policyholder with their first name.
 Agents really need to understand the preference, history and needs of the customer in order to create value and cross sell additional insurance coverage.

 Here are 8 ways to incorporate personalization within your email marketing:

 - Recommend insurance coverage based on the geographical and weather forecast of the policyholder (e.g., if they live in region with high floods or earthquakes, agents should highly promote natural disaster coverage)